RubenTipparach/ReactJS-NodeJS-StarterKit/README.md

-# GRIT - Geographic Roadway Inventory Tool
+# DOTSC-NodeJS-StarterKit
-WARNING: Cloned from git, will make modifications for this soon!
+WARNING: Cloned from GRIT, will make modifications for this soon!
-This is a Javascript full stack application prototyped to replace the existing Asset Management tool.
-GRIT manages roadway conditions on top of Google Maps, and allows for advanced visualization of complex data used in describing roadway conditions.

 ## Components
 - MS Sql Server